sangeetsourav/Geometric-Algorithms/README.md

 ### Running

-- Prepare an input file (e.g., `input/line_sweep_input.txt`) with each line containing four numbers: `x1 y1 x2 y2` (segment endpoints).
+- For the **Sweep Line Algorithm**, prepare an input file (e.g., `input/line_sweep_input.txt`) with each line containing four numbers: `x1 y1 x2 y2` (segment endpoints).
+- For the **Delaunay Triangulation**, prepare an input file (e.g., `input/input_triangulation.txt`) with
+	- First line containing number of points and then number of faces
+	- From the second line onwards, specify 3 numbers: `pointID, x, y` (id of the point, coordinates of the point).
+	- After all points are specified, specify faces with point ids `pointID1, pointID2, point ID3` (3 point ids per face).
-- The input file will copied to the build directory automatically by CMake.
+- The input file will be copied to the build directory automatically by CMake.
 - Run the executable:
 ```
    geometric_algorithms.exe
 ```

+### Output

-- The program will process the input and output intersection statistics.
+- The program will print the
+	- Intersection statistics (for line sweep)
+	- Triangulation results (for Delaunay)

 ## Repository Structure